Our website uses cookies for statistical purposes.

 The Dutch American Friendship Treaty and Dutch Japanese Trade Treaty make it possible for these foreign nationals who do business with the Netherlands or develop a company in the country to be subject to different conditions for this residence permit.
 You can reach out to our team for information on the Netherlands digital nomad visa if you are an American or Japanese national.

-The DAFT Treatysigned between the United States of America and the Netherlands can be a solution for digital nomads who wish to relocate to Amsterdam.
+The DAFT Treaty signed between the United States of America and the Netherlands can be a solution for digital nomads who wish to relocate to Amsterdam.
 Under this treaty, an applicant who practices an independent profession can obtain a visa for two years (however, there are some limitations, for example, it does not apply to the healthcare sector).
 Our team can give you more details.

-Conditions for freelancers in the Netherlands
+What are the conditions for freelancers in the Netherlands?

 Living in the Netherlands as a freelancer can be a suitable option for many digital nomads.
 In addition to obtaining the right type of residence permit presented above, a permit that can be seen as a Netherlands digital nomad visa, foreign nationals will need to comply with the following: